Richmond Drug and Alcohol Use Statistics

 Amenities: If amenities are important to you, think about which ones you’d like access to.
-Private rooms, spa treatments, gyms, recreational outings, and organic meals can enhance your treatment experience and help you feel more comfortable.
+Private rooms, spa treatments, gyms, recreational outings, and organic meals can enhance your experience and help you feel more comfortable.

-Specialized treatment services: If you need treatment for a co-occurring mental health condition, look for facilities that offer dual diagnosis care.
+Specialized treatment services: If you need care for a co-occurring mental health condition, look for facilities that offer dual diagnosis care.
 Some facilities also offer specialized programs for certain demographics, such as veterans, LGBTQ+ persons, and teens.
 Gender-specific treatment is also common.